Hooray, we have an on the ground Festival this year (fingers crossed!)

 1. All film submissions must be LGBTQ+ focussed.
 We do not screen films that have no LGBTQ+ content.

-3. The decision of our pre-jury is final.
+3. Our decision is final.
 We will not enter into discussion about films that have not been accepted into the festival.
-[Please note we are a small festival and therefore have a limited amount of films we can accept.]
+[Please note: we are a small festival and therefore have a limited amount of films (most likely a total of 12 feature films) we can accept.]

-4. In some cases we will accept your film but it will not be eligible for an Audience Award and will instead be screened before a feature.
+4. In some cases we will accept a short film but it will not be eligible for an award/prize (if any) and will instead be screened before a feature film.
 Please consider this when submitting.

 5. All entrants must certify that appropriate copyright clearances for public exhibition of the work have been obtained.
 Failure to certify copyright clearances will result in disqualification.